Batcave: DC Animated Universe

 In the Batman: The Animated Series episode "Beware the Gray Ghost", the Batcave is revealed to be a replica of the lair used by the Gray Ghost, a film character and Bruce's idol.
 Bats are seen flying freely in the cave, with large naturally elevated platforms on which Robin practices balance.
 Batman's numerous crime-fighting vehicles are seen parked in an adjacent compartment to the Batcave, with an adjoining subterranean garage which stores Bruce Wayne's car collection.

-In the episode "Almost Got 'Im", Two-Face uses a giant penny in an attempt to either crush Batman or kill him from the impact, depending on whichever side the giant coin landed on.
-Batman frees himself by slicing open the ropes.
-While telling the story of this to other Batman villains, Two-Face commented that Batman got to keep the giant coin.

-Several entrances to the cave are seen throughout the series.
-In early episodes, Batman is seen using an elevator that is accessed through a secret door hidden behind a bookcase.
-In later episodes, he is seen using the classic grandfather clock entrance from the comics.
-In certain episodes, the clock-entrance is opened by setting the hands of the clock the time Bruce's parents were killed, while in The New Batman Adventures, Batman Beyond, and Justice League, the pendulum is pulled from behind the face of the clock to unlock the entrance.